ThePornDatabase/TinyMediaManager-Plugin/README.md

 - A dialogue box will pop up showing you the search results.
 You can modify the search parameters until you get the desired results.
 - Selecting OK will commit the results and write your NFO file/save a local poster

 > For a successful match to your Scenes, filenames should be in the format best recognized by the API.
-See the namer tool that is also part of this project
+See the namer tool that is also part of this project.
-> For matching movies, try to limit filename as much as possible to the actual name of the movie.
-Remove any 'release tags' as much as possible
+> Movies are not currently supported using this Addon with the API.
+Please see our other tools [here](https://metadataapi.net/tools)

 <!-- ROADMAP -->